 Ways to Hurry Things Along

-On average, the full VOSB/SDVOSB certification processes takes anywhere between 30 to 90 days.
+On average, the full VOSB/SDVOSB certification process takes anywhere between 30 to 90 days.

 How long your own certification takes will largely depend on the volume of the certifying council that’s servicing your area of business, but there are a couple other factors at play which business owners have control over.